 A little outside of Osaka in Sakai City, Daisen Park presents one of the most colourful fall scenes in the area.
 Wandering through Daisen Park spins a tapestry of golden ginkgos and shimmering maples among blissful Japanese garden scenery.

 Even without its beautiful autumn scenery, Daisen Park chimes in as one of the Japan’s top 100 historical parks, revealing a rich trove of important sites including the Daisen Kofun, the world’s largest burial mound.
 On top of that, Daisen Park is also one of the top cherry blossom viewing spots in Osaka!

 From Namba Station take the Nankai-Koya Line to Mikunigaoka Station.
 Transfer to the JR Hanwa Line and travel one stop south to Mozu Station.
 From the station, Daisen Park is just a short 5-minute walk west.

-Where to stay in Osaka in autumn
+Where to stay in Osaka: The best hotels for autumn